4 Uses for a Garage (That Don’t Include Your Car)

 Motivation is hard to come by most days.
 Getting and dressed and hitting the gym is too tricky.
 Anyway, the cost is becoming less and less affordable.
 Imagine if you could come home, slip into your sweats and workout without leaving the house.
 Wouldn’t that be amazing?
 It doesn’t have to be a pipe dream because there is plenty of space in the garage.
 All you have to do is level and coat the floor and install legit equipment.

 No one wants to sleep in a converted garage for the rest of their life.
 It can be cold and windy and the idea is blah.
 It’s much better to be in the back room where it’s warmer and not as open to the elements.
 However, guests don’t mind where they sleep as long as there is a bed.
 And, if they do, then that’s tough luck because there are no other options!
 As well as the interior, think about the exterior garage doors.
-If they are broken, then fix or replace them.
+If they are broken, then fix or get the garage door repairs done that need to be done or just replace them.
 “Bricking them in” is a popular idea too but it depends on your thinking.

 This is one to consider because it’s stress-free.
 Everything can pretty much stay the same aside from a few strategic additions.
 For example, you’ll need a desk and a chair so that there is a place to sit and work.
 And, a heater/air conditioner should come in handy in the summer and winter months.
 Apart from that, there isn’t much else to do unless you want to spruce the place up a bit.
 Maybe add a window to let in light to stop it feeling like a prison cell?